The best Ecommerce chatbot use cases

 Since these updates will be read at a much higher rate than email updates, there’s a lower chance of the customer not being at home to accept the delivery.
 This could reduce the expenditure incurred by you while rescheduling the delivery.

-This is where chatbots have been shining the brightest.
+This is where chatbots shine the brightest.
 Customer service is the function to which bots have been applied the most.
 After all, they’re really efficient at this.

 They grant customers access to support whenever it’s required.
 Today, most customers would rather interact with a bot than an actual person.
 60% of customers would prefer a digital assistant like a chatbot to an actual human agent.